SHE Continued

 Project Statement

-I portray the raw beauty of their age, their individuality, physicality, texture, and mystery.
-I create a personal narrative with them, and photograph them the way I, a woman and a mother, see them: beautiful, alive.
-The process is collaborative and evolves organically as the women become active participants in the image-making process, presiding over the environment, and making it their own.
+I want to portray the raw beauty of their age, their individuality, physicality, texture, and mystery.
+I photograph them the way I, a woman and a mother, see them: beautiful, alive, through a lens that both confronts and challenges the objectifying gaze so true to representations of femininity past.
+I create a narrative with them.
+The process is collaborative, and the photo session evolves organically as they become active participants in the image-making process, presiding over the environment, and making it their own.
+I find myself focusing on their strength and their majestic presence.

 By collaborating with women in the United States and the Middle East, I focus on our essence, our physicality and the commonalities that make us human, ultimately highlighting how female subjectivity develops in parallel forms across cultural lines.